karimkawambwa/karimkawambwa/README.md

+### If I can learn it, I can code it. 🙃
-### Hi there 👋
+#### Hi there 👋

 I'm a graduate 🎓 [BSc Mechatronics Engineer](https://uwaterloo.ca/future-students/programs/mechatronics-engineering) from the [University of Waterloo Ontario](https://uwaterloo.ca/) and I am currently an Engineering Partner (EP) at [Commit](https://github.com/commitdev) working on a project using (for the first time) [golang](https://github.com/golang), [geth](https://github.com/ethereum/go-ethereum) and the [truffle suite](https://www.trufflesuite.com/).

 I have interned at 👊 📱 [Xtreme Labs](https://betakit.com/torontos-xtreme-labs-acquired-by-pivotal-for-65-million-cash/), 📱 Pivotal Labs, 🛍️ Shopify, 📺 [Digiflare](https://github.com/karimkawambwa/roku-framework), 🐻 [Axiom Zen](https://www.axiomzen.co/news/article/need-help-just-knock), 😎 Thalmic Labs.
 I previously worked full time (partially remote) at 🌍 [Code For Africa](https://github.com/CodeForAfrica) back home in Tanzania.

-> *If I can learn it, I can code it.* 🙃

 I hope to use my Mechatronics Knowledge with the software skills and be a maker!